image image

 The Pancreas and its functions.

-The Duodenum produces bicarbonate to regulate pH, or acid balance.
+The Duodenum produces bicarbonate to regulate pH

 Our blood brings bicarbonate to our lungs, to be exhaled as carbon dioxide.